crusaider/angular-material-utils/README.md

 ## Project Structure

-The repository consists of two distinct projects:
+A set of projects:

-1. **ngmat-sorted-table-demo**: A demo and test application instantiating a SortedTable component.
-The app lives in `src/app`.
+**demos-app**: A demo and test application for all the packages in the repo.
+The app lives in `projects/demos-app`.

-1. **ngmat-sorted-table**: A library implementing the actual npm package.
-The library lives in `projects/ngmat-sorted-table`-
+The separate packages lives in separate sub projects:

+1. **ngmat-sorted-table**: `projects/ngmat-sorted-table`

 ## Development server